MrTsepa/astronomical-choreography/README.md

 1. starting orbits
 2. process of learning, on plot you can see two types of lines:
     - **solid lines** are for optimized trajectories, so for most part of the time they don't represent real gravitational moving
-    - **dot lines** are real trajectories from given starting positions and velocities of bodies (calculated with leapfrog method)
+    - **dot lines** are real trajectories from given starting conditions (calculated with leapfrog method)

     that mean that we can consider our solution valid when this two types of lines overlap with each other